Strong cost focus

 • SEK 8bn committed to investments in modularization and automation in the Americas and Europe.

-• The Curitiba factory is fully ramped up and four factories are currently in a ramp-up or stabilization phase.
+• The Springfield and Susegana factories are currently in a ramp-up phase.

 • The re-engineering investments are vital to drive profitable growth through strengthened cost competitiveness and improved mix.